StefanV85/LambdaLayerWithTS/README.md

 > amplify init

 - Choose the project name
-- Choose your aws profile to link your aws account
+- Choose your AWS profile to link your AWS account

 ## 2.3 Create an Lambda Function
 > amplify add function